 Mathematical content is needed as a vehicle for learning how to construct and write proofs.
-The mathematical content for this text is drawn primarily from elementary number theory, including congruence arithmetic; elementary set theory; functions, including injections, surjections, and the inverse of a function; relations and equivalence relations; further topics in number theory such as greatest common divisors and prime factorizations; and cardinality of sets, including countable and uncountable sets.
+The mathematical content for this text is drawn primarily from elementary number theory, including congruence arithmetic; elementary set theory; functions, including injections, surjections, and the inverse of a function; relations and equivalence relations; topics in number theory such as greatest common divisors and prime factorizations; and finite and infinite sets.
 This material was chosen because it can be used to illustrate a broad range of proof techniques and it is needed as a prerequisite for many upper-level mathematics courses.

-The chapters in the text can roughly be divided into the following classes:
+The chapters in the text can roughly be divided into the following categories:

-• Constructing and Writing Proofs: Chapters 1, 3, and 4

-• Logic: Chapter 2

-• Mathematical Content: Chapters 5, 6, 7, 8, and 9
+- Constructing and Writing Proofs: Chapters 1, 3, and 4 - Logic: Chapter 2 - Mathematical Content: Chapters 5, 6, 7, 8, and 9